bikrammajhi/100-days-of-GPU/Day 001_ GPU vs CPU architecture/README.md

-# 🚀 Processor Trends and Parallel Computing Explained 🚀
+# 🚀 Processor Trends and Parallel Computing 🚀
+🚀 Kicking Off the GPU Journey

+> 🎉 **Welcome to the first step of GPU mastery challenge!**
+> We're diving deep into the world of parallel computing, starting from the very basics — buckle up and let's make some cores roar! ⚡

 ## 📈 Processor Evolution: From Moore's Law to Multi-core Era